dfyockey/XSLT_PEDS/README.md

     5. Close the "Preferences" window.

-  Note: Nothing tragic will happen if you try to run a script and the file manager isn't set up or able to do it.
+  _Note:_ Nothing tragic will happen if you try to run a script and the file manager isn't set up or able to do it.
 It'll just open a text editor showing program code.

-  ### Windows 10 users
+  ### Windows users

-  1. Move the downloaded XSLT_PEDS zip file into folder of your choice.
+  1. Move the downloaded XSLT_PEDS zip file into your WSL Linux or Cygwin home folder.
+  - The WSL Linux home folder is accessible by running WSL Linux (e.g. Ubuntu), and from there running `explorer.exe .` (be sure to include the space and the dot following `explorer.exe`).
+The folder will open in Windows Explorer.
+    It should have the same name as your WSL Linux username.
+  - The Cygwin home folder is in `C:\cygwin32\home\<user>` where, by default, `<user>` is your Windows username.

-  2. Run the command `unzip zipfile`, where "zipfile" is the name of the downloaded XSLT_PEDS zip file.
+  2. From within WSL Linux or Cygwin, run the command `unzip zipfile`, where `zipfile` is the name of the downloaded XSLT_PEDS zip file.
+DO NOT unzip using Windows Explorer's "Extract" function! ("Extract" will mess up the Linux file permissions of the XSLT_PEDS script files so they won't run.)

   ## Usage

   1. Perform a search on the USPTO's Patent Examination Data System at